3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 The key adjustments for the Markdown Editor as below:

-- Reduce the color contrast of the main content and the background
+- Reduce the color contrast between the main content and the background
 - Darken and reduce fonts for non-essential content
 - Reduce the use of unnecessary colors
 - Using a MAGICAL background color #151b1a